The PACT for test-modules

 file-system object in the relevant test-suite of the project.
 For

-example, given a source module at my_package/module.py
+example, given a source module at my_package/module.py,

-there should be a test_my_package/test_my_module.py
+there should be a test_my_package/test_my_module.py in the

 related test-suite, and if that test-module did not exist, that was